GustavoStahl/Corner-Extraction-FOAGDD-CUDA/README.md

 - `FOAGDD_cpu.cpp`: implementation in CPP using OpenMP to accelerate some `for` loops
 - `FOAGDD.cpp`: implementation in CPP leveraging CUDA kernels to accelerate some computations.

-To build the binaries for the C++ code run the following commands
+To build the binaries for the C++ code run the following commands:
 ```
 mkdir build
 cd build